dan-david/dan-david/README.md

 # How to run the APP

-Once the API is running, you just have to run a local serve, serving index.html
+Once the API is running, you just have to run a local serve, serving index.html.
+You should open it on Microsoft Edge if using MAC and Chrome if using Windows.